Bacterial Kidney Disease (BKD)

 • Biosecurity Protocols:

-• Implementing strict biosecurity measures to prevent the introduction and spread of _Renibacterium salmoninarum 5.
+• Implementing strict biosecurity measures is crucial to prevent the introduction and spread of any pathogen, but R. salmoninarum is particularly difficult to eradicate 5 8 12.

-• Regular disinfection of equipment and facilities to minimize the risk of contamination 6.
+• Regular disinfection of equipment and facilities helps to minimize the risk of contamination 6.

 • Farm Management Practices:

-• Using water treatment systems to maintain optimal water quality 4.
+• Using water treatment systems to track and optimize water quality 4 12.

 • Regular health monitoring and early detection programs to identify and manage outbreaks promptly 5.